exterosgit/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves all customers.
+This endpoint retrieves discovery counts - the number of people spending at least 3 seconds at a given location.

 ### HTTP Request